FelipeVein/USDC/writeup.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separating lines with positive and negative slopes.
+Also, I only considered abs(slope) greater than a threshold to discard noise.
 Then, I could make two linear interpolations, one for positive slopes and one for negative slopes (left and right lanes, respectively).